MarcinOrlowski/lombok-php/docs/attributes/getter.md

   whole class however, all the `public` and `static` properties will be silently ignored.

+* When applied to each property individually, will throw an exception when accessor method name collides with existing class method.
+When applied to the whole class however, conflicts are silently ignored and original method remains, with no accessor provided.

 * While mixing accessor attributes in class scope and property scope, class scope will **only** be applied if no property attribute were used.
 This lets you set wider scope for the whole class and still narrow it for specific properties.
 For example, if you put `#[Setter, Getter]` to